mukaiizawa/Paren/man/man7/man-pages.md

 Where a traditional heading would apply, please use it; this kind of consistency can make the information easier to understand.

-If you must, you can create your own headings if they make things easier to understand (this can be especially useful for pages in Sections 4 and 5).
+If you must, you can create your own headings if they make things easier to understand.

 The following list elaborates on the contents of each of the above sections.